-Jude Bricker has served as our Chief Executive Officer since July 2017 and as a member of our board of directors since April 2018.
-Mr. Bricker has 17 years of experience in the aviation industry.
+Jude Bricker has served as our Chief Executive Officer since July 2017 and as a member of our Board of Directors since April 2018.
+Mr. Bricker has 18 years of experience in the aviation industry.
 He previously served as the Chief Operating Officer of Allegiant Travel Company from January 2016 to June 2017, as well as various other leadership roles from 2006 to 2016.
 As Chief Operating Officer of Allegiant Travel Company, Mr. Bricker was the senior executive responsible for marketing, network, operations, treasury, fleet, scheduling, pricing, ancillary products, digital, distribution, charters, loyalty and investor relations.
 From July 2004 to May 2006, Mr. Bricker was a finance manager at American Airlines.
+As the Company's current Chief Executive Officer, Mr. Bricker is a valuable member of our Board of Directors because he has a direct connection to senior management and the benefit of management's perspective on the Company's business and immediate strategic goals.
+He provides leadership, extensive knowledge of the Company, and insight on the day to day operation of the business.
 Mr. Bricker holds a BS in Civil Engineering from Texas A&M University and an MBA from the University of Texas.

-Dave Davis has served as our Chief Financial Officer and a member of our board of directors since April 2018 and as our President since December 2019.
+Dave Davis has served as our Chief Financial Officer and a member of our Board of Directors since April 2018 and as our President since December 2019.
 Prior thereto, from December 2017 to April 2018, Mr. Davis was an advisor to Sun Country.
 From July 2014 to February 2017, Mr. Davis served as Chief Executive Officer and a member of the board of directors, and from November 2012 to June 2014, served as Chief Financial Officer and Chief Operating Officer, of Global Eagle Entertainment, Inc., a leading global provider of media content and satellite-based connectivity systems for use in commercial aviation, maritime and remote land-based applications.
 Prior thereto, Mr. Davis was the Executive Vice President and Chief Financial Officer of Northwest Airlines, Inc., the world's fourth largest airline prior to its sale to Delta Air Lines in 2008.
 Additionally, Mr. Davis has held various finance leadership positions at US Airways, Perseus LLC and Budget Group, as well as served on the boards of directors of Globecomm Systems, Inc., Lumexis Corporation and ARINC Corporation.
 Mr. Davis received a Bachelor of Aerospace Engineering and Mechanics degree and an MBA from the University of Minnesota.
+Mr. Davis is a valuable member of the Board of Directors because he has a direct connection to senior management and the benefit of management's perspective on the Company's business and immediate strategic goals.
+He also has diverse experience with a wide range of industries, allowing him to bring additional perspective to the board.